Bendi11/sendy/sendy-framework/docs/protocol.md

 # Messages
 Messages are collections of packets at most ~3MB in size that are passed between nodes in the network.

-Messages are introduced by a packet with a message type header, the first bit indicating that the message is a response, and the other 7 indicating the kind of introduced message.
+Messages are introduced by a packet with a 1 byte message type header indicating the kind of introduced message.
 Message packets are identified by a 1 byte message ID that rolls over upon reaching 255, and a 2 byte packet ID specifying where in the receiever's reassembly buffer the packet's payload should be placed in MTU blocks - 500 bytes. eg. a packet ID of 3 indicates that the contents of the packet should be copied to the 1500th byte of the buffer.

-## TRANSFER
+## TRANSFER Packet
 A TRANSFER packet is used to indicate that the packet's contents are meant to be placed in a reassembly buffer, and do not introduce a new buffer themselves.

-## ACK
+## ACK Packet
 Single packet that acknowledges the successful reception of a single packet.
 The message and packet ID of the packet are set to the message and packet ID of the acknowledged packet.
 If a sender does not receive an ACK packet in a certain time limit, they will retransmit the unacknowledged packet.

-## PING
+## PING Packet
 A single packet that must be sent to ensure that a peer is still connected.
 Peers must respond to a PING packet with another response PING packet.

-## TUNNEL
+## TUNNEL Packet
 TUNNEL packets are to be acknowledged but otherwise unused.
 Their purpose is to allow basic UDP tunneling through UDP by bidirectional transfer of packets that forces a NAT to make a routing entry.
 To connect via UDP tunneling, two peers must find each other via another node that offers introduction [capabilities](#Capabilities).